thebrokenfinger/react-teller/README.md

 ### Title

-An easy way to provide the `title` for your notification is through text line preceeded with `#`.
+An easy way to provide the `title` for your notification is through text line preceded with `#`.

 ```javascript
 const MyNotification = Notification`